department-of-veterans-affairs/health-apis-parent/service-auto-config/README.md

 ### SecureRestTemplateConfig
 This configures RestTemplates to support SSL based on application-level configuration properties.
 Additionally, this adds logging support to requests.

+Should an HTTP request fail, encrypted error messages will be printed.
+You can enable this by setting `ssl.logging-encryption-key` to a secret value.
+If not specified, no detailed information will be printed in the logs.

 Properties
 - `ssl.enable-client` (boolean) Whether SSL support should be enabled for clients.
 - `ssl.key-store` (resource) Location of the JKS key store to use for SSL connections
 - `ssl.key-store-password` (string) The key store password used with `ssl.key-store`